 Annual Fee: $95, waived the first year

-Why We Picked it: The higher-end Venture offers cardholders an unlimited two miles per dollar on all purchases, plus a signup bonus of 40,000 miles when you spend $3,000 within the first three months of account opening — all for an annual fee of $59, waived the first year.
+Why We Picked it: The higher-end Venture offers cardholders an unlimited two miles per dollar on all purchases, plus a signup bonus of 40,000 miles when you spend $3,000 within the first three months of account opening — all for $0 intro for first year; $59 after that.
 You also get travel benefits, like complimentary concierge services, travel protection and upgrades, when available.

 Why We Picked it: Another solid travel credit card with straightforward rewards and an affordable annual fee, Barclaycard Arrival Plus World Elite offers cardholders two miles per dollar on all purchases, 5% miles back to put toward your next redemption, and a signup bonus of 50,000 miles if you spend $3,000 in your first 90 days.